Chen-Tang-2015/office-content-pr/Mac Office/articles/Introduction.md

-#Developing cross-platform Add-ins and Macros
+#Migrating VB Add-ins and Macros to Office 2016 for Mac

 How to make Add-ins and Macros written for Windows Office run on Office 2016 for Mac